leagrenning/MOL3022/README.md

 jupyter notebook
 ```

-This will start a jupyter notebook at a local URL.
+This will start a Jupyter notebook at a local URL.
 The URL can be found in the terminal

 When you have opened the URL, open the ```lstm.ipynb``` file.
 In the menu located at the top, click the ```kerkel tab``` and then ```Restart & Run All```